pipelinelabo/datalaiq-wiki/quickstart/community-edition.md

 We recommend starting out with the continued section of the [Standard version Quickstart document](quickstart.md#Feeding_Data), particularly the [Searching section](quickstart.md#Searching), for some ideas on how to get started.
 You may need to refer to the [ingester configuration documents](#!ingesters/ingesters.md) to get the data you want into the system.

-The [search documentation](#!search/search.md) is the ultimate resource for building search queries; the [Search Modules](#!search/searchmodules.md) and [Render Modules](#!search/rendermodules.md) sections have lots of examples and exhaustive descriptions of the options for each module.
+The [search documentation](#!search/search.md) is the ultimate resource for building search queries; the [Render Modules](#!search/rendermodules.md) sections have lots of examples and exhaustive descriptions of the options for each module.

 [//]: # (Finally, the [DatalaiQ blog]&#40;https://www.gravwell.io/blog&#41; has case studies and examples showing real-world applications of DatalaiQ that may serve as inspiration.)